 - Trip Cancellation/Trip Interruption (if your trip is cancelled or cut short by sickness, weather, or a similar situation, you can be reimbursed)

 - $100 credit every four years for Global Entry or TSA PreCheck

 Keep in mind this card does have a $89 annual fee, but it is obvious that this can be recovered quickly when this card is used to its fullest.
 Even with just the free night alone that fee is recoverable.
 That is the key to credit cards with annual fees.

 However, the largest downside to co-branded cards is your earnings can really only be used in one place.
 The IHG card I mentioned above earns IHG points that can only be redeemed at IHG hotels.

 Bank Specific Credit Card Rewards

-Many of us have heard of cards such as the Chase Sapphire Reserve or the American Express Platinum Card.
+Many of us have heard of cards such as the Chase Sapphire Reserve® or the Platinum Card® from American Expres.
 These cards are the “holy grail” in the credit card industry because of the versatility of the points earned.

 But what do these cards earn exactly?
 They earn bank specific points that can be transferred to several partners.